julianschuler/keyboards/concavum-v2/README.md

 Add the key switches to the case, making sure that the orientation of the pins is aligned with the holes in the matrix PCB.

 Next, assemble the interface and matrix PCBs.
-Solder a KB2040, TRRS and FFC connector to both interface PCBs.
+All PCBs are designed to be assembled from only one side.
-Select the side of the interface PCB by connecting either the left or right two pads of the solder jumper.
+Lay down two pairs of interface and matrix PCBs with different sides facing up in each pair.

-Lay down two matrix PCBs with different sides facing up and solder the diodes and FFC connectors.
+Solder all components on the top facing sides of each PCB, leaving the respective bottom sides unpopulated.
-**Important: Only solder the components to one side of each matrix PCB!**
+The assembled PCBs should be symmetric to each other.

 Afterwords, carefully break off the tabs of the matrix PCBs.
 Insert the matrix PCBs into the cases such that the sides with the diodes and FFC connector face outwards.
 For each half, solder the matrix PCB to all keys, pushing it against each key while soldering.
 Start with the home row and work your way up and down the columns and to the thumb cluster.

-Finally, connect the interface and matrix PCBs of each half using the FFC cables and push the interface PCBs into their dedicated holders.
+Finally, connect the interface and matrix PCBs of each half using the FFC cables and insert the interface PCBs into their dedicated holders.

-Chamfer the bottom plate holes until the screws are flush with it using a chamfer bit.
+Use a chamfer bit to create countersinks in the bottom plate holes to make the screws sit flush with them.
-The keyboard can now be closed up by screwing on the bottom plate and attaching the rubber feet.
+Screw on the bottom plate and attach the rubber feet to finish the build.

 ## Firmware